-Each society comprises an interpretation of itself – including the meaning of life, the concept of a human being and the notion of a collective.
-This volume studies the interpretation that various societies have of themselves.
+Each social collective comprises an interpretation of itself – including the meaning of life, the concept of a human person, and the notion of a collective.
+This volume studies the interpretation that various social collectives have of themselves.
 This interpretation is referred to as social ontology.
 All chapters of the edited volume focus on the relation between social ontology and structures of inequality.
 They argue that each society comprises several historical layers of social ontology that correspond to layers of inequality, which are referred to as sociocultures.
 Thereby, the volume explains why and how structures of inequality differ between contemporary collectives in the global South, even though all of them seem to have similar structures, institutions, and economies.

 Benjamin Baumann and Daniel Bultmann